What instrument is used?

 - An otoscope is a handheld tool with a light and a magnifying lens (see image below).

 - It has a removable plastic tip shaped like a cone that allows the healthcare provider to look inside your ear.

-- A pneumatic otoscope has a rubber bulb that your doctor can squeeze to give a puff of air into the ear canal.
+- A pneumatic otoscope has a rubber bulb that your healthcare provider can squeeze to give a puff of air into the ear canal.
 The air helps them see how the eardrum moves.

 - They might use a tympanometer.
 It looks like an otoscope but instead of being used to look in your ear, it sends a puff of air down your ear canal and gives a reading of your ear drum movements on a screen.

 Image credit: Canva